-If you are charged in Florida with assault and battery, an attorney at Dale Carson Law can help you defend your rights and protect you against false charges or excessive charges.
+You can contact an attorney at Dale Carson Law if charged in Florida with assault and battery.
+We can help you defend your rights and protect you against false charges or excessive charges.
 Especially if you have been charged with a felony, our lawyers in Florida may be able to get your charges reduced or, in some cases, dismissed altogether.

 Differences in Florida Assault and Battery — Attorneys Explain

 In Florida, Battery is intentionally touching or striking a person against their will or intentionally causing someone bodily harm.
-If battery is committed using a deadly weapon, such as a knife or baseball bat, or the victim is a pregnant woman, the charge is elevated to aggravated battery.
+If an individual commits battery using a deadly weapon, such as a knife or baseball bat, or the victim is a pregnant woman, the charge is elevated to aggravated battery.
 Simple battery is a first-degree misdemeanor.
 Aggravated battery is a maximum fifteen-year felony.

-If battery is committed against an emergency medical provider, fire fighter or law enforcement officer, the charges are reclassified to higher level crimes and sentences are much more severe.
+If an individual commits battery against an emergency medical provider, fire fighter or law enforcement officer, the charges are reclassified to higher level crimes and sentences are much more severe.
 Battery gets elevated to third-degree felony and aggravated battery is elevated to a first-degree felony.

 Assault or battery committed against a spouse, family member, or girlfriend/boyfriend is usually classified as domestic violenceand has some different consequences.

-Florida assault and battery attorneys at Dale Carson Law are Available to Discuss Your Case Free of Charge
+Florida Attorneys at Dale Carson Law are Available to Discuss Your Case Free of Charge

 Our felony lawyers in Florida are available to discuss your assault, battery or domestic violence charges and help you understand your rights and possible defenses.
-The initial consultation with each client is free, so you can find out how an attorney from Dale Carson Law can protect you against false charges and excessive charges.
+The initial consultation with each client is free.
+This is so you can find out how our expert team can protect you against false or excessive charges.
 To schedule a complimentary consultation with a Florida assault and battery attorney go to our Complimentary Consults page.